jalloh-codes/feed-reader-testing/README.md

-#H ow to run the project
+# How to run the project
     Clone the project on your local machine
     Open the index.html file on your browser when the contents is loaded, at the bottom